linusshops/common/README.md

 methods available to the backend.
 Read the source for `linus/common.js`g for more information about the methods available to the frontend.

+*No more messy script tags in templates with PHP embedded within inline JavaScript.*

 ### Bot protection

 On very large Magento stores, scraping of its content can become a source of